-As we enter stress awareness month this April, it is important to note how stress can affect people’s quality of life, if you suffer from this condition, consider the natural full spectrum CBD Oil supplements which can sure help you.
+As we enter stress awareness month this April, it is important to note how stress can affect people’s quality of life, if you suffer from this condition, consider the natural full spectrum CBD Oil supplements or with something a bit stronger like medical cannabis which can sure help you.
 Stress is any change that causes emotional, physical or psychological strain.
 Overexposure over an extended period is dangerous to human life.
 When my grandmother passed away at the ripe old age of 105, I suspected it might have been linked to her lifestyle.
 Everyone who knew her agreed that she experienced life mostly positively.

 During stress, the hypothalamus in your brain signals your adrenal gland, located at the top of both kidneys.
 The gland then releases the hormone, Cortisol (adrenaline) into the bloodstream.
 In the short term, the hormone causes alertness, which causes a person’s fight or flight response.
 It diverts your energy to where you need it.
 Therefore, it is a good hormone; it makes perfect sense.
 However, as anything done in excess is detrimental, so is the continuous production of Cortisol.
 Stress itself will not kill you, but if not managed, it could.